How to improve the accuracy of semiclassical and quasiclassical dynamics with and without generalized quantum master

 \section{Acknowledgments}

 This work was supported by the National Science Foundation Early Career Award in the directorate for Mathematical and Physical Sciences under Award No.~2443961.
 A.M.C.~acknowledges the support from a David and Lucile Packard Fellowship for Science and Engineering.
 This work utilized the Alpine high-performance computing resource at the University of Colorado Boulder.
 Alpine is jointly funded by the University of Colorado Boulder, the University of Colorado Anschutz, Colorado State University, and the National Science Foundation (award 2201538).
 We thank Tianchu Li for sharing his HEOM code with us.
+We thank Aaron Kelly for sharing his FBTS code with us.
 M. R. L. thanks Ethan H. Fink for insightful discussions.
 We collectively thank Anthony J. Dominic III, Zachary R. Wiethorn, and Pranay Venkatesh for comments on the manuscript.